ahmedsalim91/instawcbot/README.md

-# instawcbot
-automatically wellcome every user joined insta group

-# Insta WC Bot
+# Instagram Group Auto-Welcome Bot

 ## Overview
 Insta WC Bot is a Telegram bot that welcomes new members in an Instagram group chat.
 The bot allows users to set their Instagram login credentials, specify a group chat ID, and define a custom welcome message.
 It continuously monitors the group and sends a welcome message to new members.